SpeedyWeather/SpeedyWeather.jl/docs/src/examples_2D.md

 we will use `heatmap` to plot data on our grids directly, without storing output first.
-So for our current simulation, that means at time = 12 days, vorticity on the grid is stored in the diagnostic variables and can be visualised with
+So for our current simulation, that means at time = 12 days, vorticity on the grid is stored in the diagnostic variables and can be visualised with (`[:, 1]` is horizontal x vertical dimension, so all grid points on the first and only vertical layer)

 ```@example galewsky_setup
 vor = simulation.diagnostic_variables.grid.vor_grid[:, 1]